Pierre160493/opengoalz/README.md

 Should be almost the same than home page but without the provider Create an user widget from clubs and players to see the user

+### Others small development and corrections

+- At first connection, after login, the page crashes
+- Error with the stats page on WebSite